phetsims/phet-info/doc/phet-software-design-patterns.md

 * Fractions Suite (Pieces, fraction elements and containers)
 * Wave Interference (Tools)

+Deprecated solutions to this same problem:
+* Bending Light uses handleForwardedStartEvent, handleForwardedDragEvent, handleForwardedEndEvent

+Variants or Alternate problems:
+* It is possible to use the drag forwarding pattern without dynamically creating instances.
+For instance, in Wave Interference, there is only one Wave Meter Node, so dragging the icon displays the view and forwards the event without creating a new one.
+* Forces and Motion: Basics doesn't dynamically create elements.
+The real elements are already in the toolbox, hence no creation or forwarding takes place.

 Interested developers: MK, DB, JO, JB, SR*, CK, MB

+For discussion:
+* phet-io
+* accessibility
+* improving/fixing the "lookup" phase
+* adding entries to other "Deprecated" and "Alternate" sections

 ## Dependency Injection